All Products

 (Optional) Configure advanced parameters

-You can configure Spark-specific parameters on the Advanced Settings tab of the configuration tab of the current node.
-For more information about how to configure the parameters, see Spark Configuration.
-The following table describes the advanced parameters that can be configured for different types of EMR clusters.
+You can configure Spark-specific property parameters in the Advanced Settings of the node.
+For more information about Spark property parameters, see Spark Configuration.
+The available advanced parameters vary based on the EMR cluster type, as shown in the following tables.

 Advanced parameter